 Acne vulgaris: it’s a complicated-sounding name for the world’s most common skin condition.
 The term acne has Latin origins, based on the Greek word akné (interestingly, thought to be an ancient misprint of akmé).
 As for vulgaris, it’s also Latin, meaning common or ordinary.
 So acne vulgaris is simply the most common, or typical, variety of acne.

-In case you missed it, we’ve already told you (almost) everything you need to know about acne.
+In case you missed it, we’ve already explained how to figure out what type of acne you have.
 But if you’re interested in delving a little deeper into the condition of acne vulgaris, let’s get a little scientific.
 After all, the more you know about your healthy skin journey, the better equipped you’ll be to cope with a few bumps along the way.

 Article Quick Links

 What is acne vulgaris?

 Technically speaking, acne vulgaris is an inflammatory disorder of the pilosebaceous unit — aka the pore.
 Each pore contains a:

 - Hair follicle: specialized cells that produce hair proteins